 If you've ever grown a zucchini plant, you know one plant can produce a lot of zucchini.
 And very quickly you are wondering what to do with all your zucchini.

 They grow super fast.
 And if you don't get around to checking your plant for a few days, you may come back to find a giant monster zucchini.
-The giant zucchinis are usually full of seeds in the middle, but you can cut out the seeds and use the rest of them for baking.
+The giant zucchinis are usually full of seeds in the middle, but you can cut out the seeds and use the rest of it for baking.

 Dairy-Free Zucchini Bread